fwsa-batch2/jerusheya.johnson__web_project/README.md

 ### Review page
 * Only logged in users can enter review page or it will throw an alert and redirect to login page.
-* After filling the requires details it will display the details in other page
+* After filling the required details it will display the details in other page
-* Only alphabets are allowed in name and text area.
+* Loginers name and today's date will automatically show here.
-* Name can be within 3 to 15 letters and the text area allows 3 to 225 letters.
+* Text area allows 3 to 225 letters.
-* A person can only use a name once to submit the review or it will show an alert as you have submitted your response
+* A person can only use a name once to submit the review or it will show an alert as you have submitted your response.

+### Admin Login Page

+* Only it will allow Email ID:"Jerusheya.Johnson@fwsa.freshworks.com" and Password:"JeruJesus@2022"
+* It redirects to an page which we can select what to update.

+### Update Category

+* By entering an image URL and category's name, we can update the category to the shopping page.

+### Update Products

+* By entering an image URL, product's name,category's name and cost,we can update the products to the entered category's name  in shopping page.

+### Update Product Details:(IN PROGRESS)